codemanas/cm-blocks-docs/docs/cm-news-pro/index.md

 More patterns are available in **Cm News Pro** than in the free edition of the cm news.
 The cm news pro includes several patterns, such as Scroll to top, Content Overlay Patterns, and Ticker Patterns, among other things.

 ## Scroll to top features
-Simply put a button on the bottom of footer and apply the **cm-news-pro-scroll-to-top-button** class to it to enable the scroll to top capabilities.
+To implement scroll to top there are two ways.
+One is simply put a button on the bottom of footer and apply the **cm-news-pro-scroll-to-top-button** class to it to enable the scroll to top capabilities. or you can insert scroll to top feature from the patterns just like you insert other patterns

 ## Ticker Patterns